eralpship/web-dev-workshop/docs/fetch-data.md

 }
 ```

-Also we need to move the code that fetches the API to here as well.
-Take the code from inside `handleOnClick` callback of `WeatherForecast` component into `reload` callback of `useWeatherConditions`
+We also need to move the code that fetches the API to `useWeatherConditions.ts`.
+Take the code from inside `handleOnClick` callback of `WeatherForecast` component and move it to the `reload` callback of the `useWeatherConditions.ts`

 **useWeatherConditions.ts**